 Contributions.
-We present two approaches to determine relative locations of RFID tags, based on the timestamps and RSSI values of read events.
-Specifically, we use temporal distances between read events, which we map to estimated geometrical distances using MDS.
+This paper is an extended version of our previous work [8], where we presented two approaches to determine relative locations of RFID tags, based on the timestamps and RSSI values of read events.
+Specifically, we used temporal distances between read events, which we map to estimated geometrical distances using MDS.
+We extend our previous work by conducting a case study with adapted evaluation methods, which represent a more realistic and challenging setup for our approaches.
 The key contributions of our work are:

-- First, we present a novel approach to leverage timedifferences between read events for inferring relative RFID tag distances. - Second, we further extend our approach by incorporating RSSI values into the calculation of geometrical distances. - Third, we publish the data used in our experiments to enable researchers not only to reproduce but also develop additional extensions to our presented approaches.
+- First, we present a novel approach to leverage timedifferences between read events for inferring relative RFID tag distances. - Second, we further extend our approach by incorporating RSSI values into the calculation of geometrical distances. - Third, we conduct a case study to better reflect real-world scenarios for calculating relative distances of RFID tags using time-differences. - Fourth, we publish the data1 used in our experiments to enable researchers not only to reproduce but also develop additional extensions to our presented approaches.